outdreamer/build-a-cure/docs/tasks/function_to_do.md

               - one of the reasons for continuity in a function with curvature
           - efficiency
             - if a structures has more useful attributes (like -1, 0, 1, 2, and 10), meaning it 'stores more information' than other structures with the same type of structure (differing just on 'position'), it is likelier to appear in more interaction rules (have higher interactivity)
+            - scalability
+              - if a generative function can efficiently create an infinite sequence or convert a non-infinite sequence into an infinite sequence or conduct infinity operations, it is optimally efficient bc thats the largest scale
           - requirement
             - if a structure exists by requirement, it gets its energy by default from the structures requiring it, so any energy it produces is a net gain
           - composability (unit that interacts with other units)